fireinrain/github-trending/README.md

 ## C#

+* 【2024-03-05】[emoisback / Helldivers-2-Hack-PoC](https://github.com/emoisback/Helldivers-2-Hack-PoC) - This is PoC that i create to learn about asm injection using C# on 64bit application / game. ( i took helldivers 2 as sample )
 * 【2024-02-29】[gregsdennis / json-everything](https://github.com/gregsdennis/json-everything) - System.Text.Json-based support for all of your JSON needs.
 * 【2024-02-29】[moom825 / xeno-rat](https://github.com/moom825/xeno-rat) - Xeno-RAT is an open-source remote access tool (RAT) developed in C#, providing a comprehensive set of features for remote system management.
 Has features such as HVNC, live microphone, reverse proxy, and much much more!
 * 【2024-02-29】[VeritasSoftware / AspNetCore.ApiGateway](https://github.com/VeritasSoftware/AspNetCore.ApiGateway) - Asp Net Core Api Gateway Framework